goodmind/Infornography/README.md

 ### Why does the script have a ton of output before the art?
 Because there's no good standard for #! (shebang) lines.
 To fix this, you can compile the script to a binary `csc infornography.scm` or create your own wrapper that calls `csi -script infornography.scm`

+### Known issues/notes
+This script tries to be compatible with both GNU/Linux and FreeBSD.
+- On some platforms the 'regex' egg is required.
+This can be installed via `chicken-install regex`.